FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/upgrade-guide.md

 It was made redundant by a more sophisticated algorithm to detect changes in record data.
 Therefore, it requires no replacement.

+> Note
+>
-**Note**: As `stamp-always` already has no effect anymore, its removal is technically **not a breaking change**, but it may render implementations that build around it redundant.
+> As `stamp-always` already has no effect anymore, its removal is technically **not a breaking change**, but it may render implementations that build around it redundant.

 Unless you have custom logic or styling attached to `stamp-always`, you can safely remove it.